Add SmartArt in PowerPoint

 To add markups like sticky notes, comment call-outs, shapes, stamps, etc., do the following:

 - Click the "Comment" tab at the top of the software window.

 - Choose the markup element to be added.

 - Click on the document where you want the annotation to appear.

 - Enter text if applicable.

 - Click outside the box and reposition it if you need to.

 - Save the file.

 The moment you start using PDFelement on Windows, Mac, Android, or iOS, you'll notice how intuitive it is and how the necessary tools appear when clicking on various PDF elements or objects or different functions.
 That's one of the things that makes it so popular with business users looking to increase their productivity and efficiency.
-In addition, it is a far more affordable option than expensive tools like Adobe Acrobat or Nitro Pro.
+In addition, it is a far more affordable option than expensive tools like Adobe Acrobat.
 Give it a try today and see what you've been missing so far!